Beyond the Sea Tag Team Championship

 The Beyond the Sea Tag Team Championship is a professional wrestling tag team championship created and promoted by the Seadlinnng promotion.
 The inaugural champions were crowned on July 25, 2018, when Borderless (Rina Yamashita and Yoshiko) defeated Nanae Takahashi and Tsukasa Fujimoto.

 Like most professional wrestling championships, the title is won as a result of a scripted match.
-There have been eleven reigns shared among ten teams and thirteen wrestlers.
-Asuka and Makoto are the current champions in their second reign as a team as well as individual.
+There have been a total of eleven reigns and two vacancies shared among ten teams and thirteen wrestlers.
+The titles are currently held by Makoto and Nagisa Nozaki who are in their first reign as a team, but third for Makoto and first for Nozaki individually.

 Title history

 On July 25, 2018, Borderless (Rina Yamashita and Yoshiko) defeated Nanae Takahashi and Tsukasa Fujimoto to become the inaugural champions.
 On February 28, 2019, the current champions Arisa Nakajima and Ayame Sasamura vacated the title after Sasamura suffered a leg injury.
 On March 20, Nakajima alongside Sae defeated Himeka Arita and Miyuki Takase to win the vacant championship.